 There is also a theoretical risk (very rare) of damaging other organs, or causing infection or bleeding, with the collection needle.

 What is the success rate of IVF?

 According to the Society of Assisted Reproductive Technologies (SART), the approximate chance of giving birth to a live baby after IVF is as follows:

 - 41-43% for women under age 35

 - 33-36% for women age 35 – 37

 - 23-27% for women ages 38 – 40

 The main potential factors that influence pregnancy and live birth rates in IVF have been suggested to be maternal age, duration of infertility or subfertility and ovarian function.Optimal woman’s age is 23–37 years at time of treatment.In women of age more than 38 years, if suffucient number of their own oocytes are not available, IVF with oocyte donation is a good option.

 When IVF Cycle Fails!

 In Vitro Fertilization has a reasonable rate of success.
-Overall, approximately 27 percent of IVF cycles will end in a live birth, and the cumulative chances of success are higher when more than one cycle of IVF is done.
+Overall, approximately 35 percent of IVF cycles will end in a live birth after single attempt, and the cumulative chances of success are higher when more than one cycle of IVF is done.